dupdob/articles/unittests/noncovered.md

 but likely harmful.
 Unit testing is not about testing method in isolation. **Your getters and setters should be tested as part of a larger, behavior related, test.**
+___

 ### 6. You need to use a mocking framework
+###### Isn't it cute and mesmerizing ?
+![Nifty, isn' it](./useless.gif)

 Nope, **chances are you don't**.
-Mocking frameworks are great pieces of engineering, but almost every time I have seen a team using it, mocks were everywhere with little to no added value.
-I have seen tests that ultimately test no production code whatsoever, but it took me hours peering at the code to realize it.
+Mocking frameworks are great pieces of engineering, but almost every time I have seen a team using it, mocks were pervasive within the test base with little to no added value.
+I have seen tests that ultimately test no production code whatsoever, but it took me hours peering at the code to come to that conclusion.
-![Nifty, isn' it](./useless.gif)

-Unit testing does not mean you have to mock every class dependencies.
+Often teams are using mocks to test class in isolation, mocking every dependencies.
+Remember, **'unit'** in unit testing is to be understood **as a module or a component, not a class.**

+Whenever you decide to introduce a mock, you enforce a contract that makes refactoring more difficult.

 Mocks are here to help you get **rid of slow or unstable dependencies**, such as a remote services, or some persistent storage.

 You should not test for collaboration/dependencies between classes.
-Those tests are useful if you do bottom-up/inside-out TDD, but **you probably have to get rid of them once the feature is complete**.
+Those tests are useful if you do bottom-up/inside-out TDD, but **you must get rid of them once the feature is complete**.
 Philippe Bourgau has a
-[great set of posts on this topic](philippe.bourgau.net/careless-mocking-considered-harmful/) if you are willing to dig further.
+[great set of posts on this topic](philippe.bourgau.net/careless-mocking-considered-harmful/) if you are wanting to dig further.

 ### 7. Tests are expensive to write
 Yes, **testing is expensive in most of industries**: think about testing a home appliance, a drug or a new car...
+###### Expensive test run in real life
 ![Actual crash test](./crashtest.gif)

 But **code is incredibly cheap**, giving the impression that tests are needlessly costly, in a relative way.

-They require effort, but they are efficient compliment or even replacement for  specifications, they improve quality, bring fast feedback, secure knowledge for newcomers.
+They do **require extra effort**, but they are efficient compliment or even replacement for specifications, they improve quality, bring fast feedback, secure knowledge for newcomers.

-The main problem is that **green tests look useless** both to the team and to management.
+But **green tests look useless** both to the team and to management.
+___

 ### 8. The 'testing pyramid' is the ultimate testing strategy
 You have probably heard of the **testing pyramid**.
 It basically states that